GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 ## Modifiers

-So far we have seen how to construct atoms using `N` and how to combine them using `C`, `S` and `R`; now we will look at some basic operations that can be used to modify them.
+So far we have seen how to construct atoms using `N` and how to compose them using `C`, `S` and `R`; now we will look at some basic operations that can be used to modify them.
 The **accelerate** modifier `A` can be used to modify the velocity of notes.
 If you run,
 ```julia
 A(0.5,sq1)
 ```